 The manuscript document should be submitted in the following order:

-Title of manuscript limited to 50 words, names and highest academic degree of each author, affiliation(s) of each author and name, address, fax number, and email address of corresponding author.
+Title of manuscript limited to 50 words, names and highest academic degree of each author, affiliation(s) of each author and name, address, fax number (if not available indicate "none"), and email address of corresponding author.
 Include a running head [shortened title] limited to 50 characters.
 At the bottom of the page, include information about grants if applicable.
 If two or more authors contributed equally to the manuscript, their names should precede the names of the other co-authors and a note placed on the title page specifying this.
 Upon publication, a footnote will be added at the bottom of the first page indicating “These authors contributed equally to this work.”

-Names department(s) and institution(s) of all authors.
+Names, department(s) and institution(s) of all authors need to be given.
 Credit for authorship should be based on: substantial contributions to research design, or the acquisition, analysis or interpretation of data; drafting the paper or revising it critically; approval of the submitted and final versions.
 Authors should meet all three criteria.

-Name, address, email address, telephone and fax numbers.
+Name, address, email address, telephone and fax numbers (if not available indicate "none") need to be given.
 (Corresponding author should take responsibility for communicating with all other authors and getting their approval for the final version to be published.
 During online submission corresponding authors can nominate an individual, who may or may not be an author, to assist them with administration of the publication process.)

 Provide a maximum of 6 keywords/phrases suitable for indexing and place after the Abstract.
 For the Image Section, place keywords on Title Page.

 —The text should begin on a new page.

 —Metric, Sl units, and Celsius measurements should be used throughout.